The Experimental Philosophy Blog

 Hot Off The Press: “Empirische Studien zu Fragen der Bedarfsgerechtigkeit”

-Posted on March 19, 2024January 3, 2025 by Alexander Max Bauer
+Posted on March 19, 2024October 8, 2025 by Alexander Max Bauer

 Needs are something that fundamentally defines us as human beings.
-In “Empirische Studien zu Fragen der Bedarfsgerechtigkeit” (Empirical Studies on Questions of Need-Based Distributive Justice) I recap a series of vignette studies that examine the role that needs play in dealing with problems of distributive justice.
+In “Empirische Studien zu Fragen der Bedarfsgerechtigkeit” (Empirical Studies on Questions of Need-Based Distributive Justice), I recap a series of vignette studies that examine the role that needs play in dealing with problems of distributive justice.
 While needs are often underrepresented in discussions of distributive…

 Read more